 Experience a college classroom!
-Explore a college and learn from the a faculty member.
+Explore a college and learn from a faculty member.
 There will be time in the day for tours and asking all your questions about classes and college majors.
-This is a great way for you to learn more about the study of agronomy and about college life.
+This is a great way for you to learn more about the study of agronomy and college life.

 Join activities that will build your agronomy and leadership skills.